 Freeze for additional 20 – 30 minutes or until hardened enough.

-Tips on How to make the Best Chocolate Truffles
+Tips on How to Make the Best pumpkin spice Chocolate Truffles

-1. Use an ice cream scoop for evenly sized truffles
+1. Use an ice cream scoop for evenly sized energy bites

 I used to use a spoon or just grab with my hands when forming these no bake energy balls.
-Don’t get me wrong.
-This method totally works, but may result in uneven sized balls.
+Don’t get me wrong, this method totally works, but may result in unevenly sized truffles.
 Additionally, it can get quite messy.

 Then you can roll them into truffle balls with your hand to give them a smoother surface.